is sponsored by www.aldenhill.com

 Our town beaches - Cherry & Webb Beach and East Beach - and the state’s Horseneck Beach are among the finest in the country with impressive sand dunes, long sweeping beaches with stunning, panoramic views of Buzzards Bay, the Elizabeth Islands, and Martha’s Vineyard.

-Read news story about the 2007 dredging of Westport Harbor.
+Read story about the 2007 dredging of Westport Harbor.

 The Kate Cory circa 1860